-- 1. General Chemistry.
+- 1. GENERAL CHEMISTRY.
 For beginners.
 Two recitations or lectures a week and one two hour laboratory period.
 Three hours. - 2.
 ADVANCED INORGANIC CHEMISTRY.
-This course takes up a more detailed consideration of inorganic chemistry than course 1, and is planned to teach the student the modern theories and the methods of stoichiometrical calculation.
+This course takes up a more detailed consideration of inorganic chemistry than course 1, and is planned to teach the student the modern theories.
 Prerequisite, course 1 or its equivalent.
 Two hours. - 3.
-QUALITATIVE ANALYSIS The detailed separation of the metals, non-metals, and acid radicals.
+QUALITATIVE ANALYSIS.
+The detailed separation of the metals, non-metals, and acid radicals.
 A laboratory course consisting of six hours of laboratory work a week throughout the year, with an occasional lecture.
-Required of major students.
 Prerequisite, course 1 or its equivalent.
 Three hours. - 4.
-ELEMENTARY QUANTITATIVE ANALYSIS.
-A course of six hours laboratory work a week for the first twelve weeks of the first semester.
-Gravimetric methods leading up to the analysis of silicate rocks.
-Prerequisite, courses 1 and 3.
-Two hours.
-I. - 5.
-Organic Chemistry.
-Not required.
-(See College Catalog.) - 6.
-TECHNICAL ANALYSIS: CLAYS AND MINERALS.
-The detailed analysis of clays and like bodies will occupy six hours weekly during the last six weeks of the first semester, following course 4.
-One hour.
-I. - 7.
-TECHNICAL ANALYSIS: FUEL AND GAS.
-Comparative study of fuels together with the conditions and products of combustion.
-Four hours, laboratory work supplemented by lectures.
-Prerequisites, courses 1, 3 and 6.
-Three hours, II.
+QUANTITATIVE ANALYSIS.
+A course consisting of six hours of laboratory work throughout the year with an occasional lecture on the assigned work.
+The first semester's work consists of exercises in volumetric and gravimetric analysis for the purpose of acquainting the student with the best methods of determining the common bases and acids dealt with in ceramic industries.
+During the second semester the complete analysis of a clay as one form of rock, the mineral analysis of water, and the analysis of coal and fuel gas are made.
+At the close of the semester lectures are given covering the analysis of glazes, frits, and so forth.
+Discussions.

-8. Physical Chemistry.
+5. Physical Chemistry.
 Introduction to the concepts of modern physical chemistry.
-Solutions, chemical equilibrium, the phase rule, chemical kinetics, etc. Much assigned reading is covered and original problems solved.
-Prerequisites, courses 1, 2 and 3.
+Study of solution, chemical equilibrium, the phase rule, chemical kinetics, etc. Much assigned reading is covered, and original problems are solved.
+Prerequisites, courses 2 and 3.
 Recitations and lectures.
 Two hours.